A plain-English view of how the website is performing, taken straight from Google. Switch the period or refresh any time.

 On Google and on the map

 "On the map" is your position in the Google Maps results for that search.
-"On Google" is which page of the normal Google results your website shows on.
-For a local service like a spa, the map is what most customers use, which is where you are strongest.Source: Google Search Console and Google Maps API
+"On Google" is which page of the normal Google results your website shows on, measured from a neutral Adelaide search.
+Google results vary by where someone is and the sites they visit, so your own search will usually look higher than this.
+For a local service like a spa, the map is what most customers use, which is where you are strongest.Source: Google Maps API and a neutral Adelaide Google search

 Site healthi